Housing and the Business Cycle

 The link between housing and the business cycle runs mainly through financing conditions.
 Higher rates raise monthly payments and reduce purchasing power for a given home price, which can weaken demand even before incomes change much.
 But rates are only part of the story.
 Housing responds through the interaction of financing costs, home prices, wage growth, savings, taxes, insurance, and credit access.
 Similar rate environments can therefore produce different outcomes depending on market structure and household balance sheets.

 That is why the housing signal should not be reduced to a simple rate story.
 Developers respond to sales expectations, land costs, materials, labor, and financing constraints, not just to headline borrowing costs.
 Households respond to payment burden, down-payment capacity, and local supply conditions.
-A change in housing-cycle conditions therefore reflects both demand-side pressure and construction-side adjustment, with each side moving on its own timetable.
+A change in housing-cycle conditions can therefore reflect both demand-side pressure and construction-side adjustment, with each side moving on its own timetable.

 What housing contributes to broader economic activity